filecoin-project/devgrants/open-grant-proposals/open-proposal-opscientia.md

 <!-- - Start with the need or problem you are trying to solve with this project.
 - Describe why your solution is going to adequately solve this problem. -->

+Neuroimaging data is being generated more quickly than institutional infrastructure can keep up with in regards to storage and tools to sift through the deluge of scientific information.
+Decentralised file storage protocols offer solutions to these problems via content addressable data, programmable incentives for data storage, provenance tracking, censorship resistance, and bandwidth/speed that scales with global adoption.

-Our team were ETHGlobal Web3Weekend finalists with our Open Science (Opsci) Data Wallet.
-We also won the Textile.io prize and IPFS blog recognised us as a project that most inspired them.
+Our team developed a proof-of-concept of our Open Science Data Wallet at the ETHGlobal Web3Weekend.
+We were chosen as finalists and also won the Textile.io prize and IPFS blog recognised us as a project that most inspired them.
 This proposal is to carry on with this idea and research the backend of how we would handle large terabytes of data on IPFS and how we can integrate that into our data wallet.
+We also want to carry out in-depth user-research into what our scientific users want and from there develop feature requirements for future product development.

 We are partnering with DANDI (Distributed Archives for Neurophysiology Data Integration) at MIT which is funded by the US government BRAIN initiative (set up by the Obama administration) to test if IPFS can successfully support 2.5 terabytes of brain data.
 This data is currently non-human and is stored centrally on AWS.
 However, when human brain data starts being collected by DANDI, and other neuroscience laboratories, there is an inherent ethical risk of storing human data with Big Tech companies.
 This is where decentralised data storage comes in and we would like to work with IPFS to help verify and build a solution that helps scientists to store their data in an ethical manner.

-#### Milestones for this project:
+**Milestones for this project:**
 1. Build on initial user-research with users (neuroscientists)
 2. Validate and design the backend of our data wallet to be able to host large datasets
 3. Build *open science data wallet v1*
 4. User-requirement design
 5. Validate *open science data wallet v1* with users (neuroscientists)

-#### Relevant links:
+**Relevant links:**
 - DANDI - https://www.dandiarchive.org/

 ## Value